marcbouchenoire/symbolist/README.md

 `generate` prepares types along its symbols which means `getSymbol` and `getSymbolName` will validate symbol names when using TypeScript.

 <img src=".github/types@2x.png" width="620" height="296">

+## Related

+[📏 ios-dimensions](https://github.com/bouchenoiremarc/ios-dimensions): A collection of dimensions from iOS.